 - Washington voter registration or Certificate of Voter Registration

-- Federal income tax returns for the most recent tax year.
+- First and signature page of federal income tax returns for the most recent tax year.
 You may also provide W-2 forms, financial aid award letters, irrevocable trust funds with documentation that you are withdrawing funds from the trust, and/or paycheck stubs showing year-to-date income.
 You must demonstrate financial independence for the previous and current calendar year.

 - A copy of parent’s most recent federal income tax return demonstrating that you are not named as a dependent may also be required if you were claimed as a dependent the prior tax year.

 WAC 250-18-030 PRESUMPTION OF MOVE TO WASHINGTON FOR EDUCATIONAL PURPOSES